pex-gl/pex-renderer/README.md

 })
 ```

+*Note on default values: metallic: 0, roughness: 0.5 while in gltf both are equal 1 by default.*

 *Note on unlit (without lighting / shadowing) support: you can disable lighting calculations and render geometry with the colors provided by setting `roughness: null` and `metallic: null` when reacting the material.*

 ### animation = renderer.animation(opts)